jwcarroll/TechnoFattieBlog/_posts/2014-02-11-slaying-the-dragons-of-self-defeat.md

 > write my own blog!
 If [Rob Connery](http://www.wekeroad.com/) can do it then
 > so can I!

-So that's what I did.
 My original intent was just to sit down and type out a few thoughts, but I invented reasons for not doing it disguised as "work."
 The reality is that **I was just inventing roadblocks for myself in order to avoid doing the real work.** I was chasing ridiculous pipe dreams instead of creating something valuable.